Our Strategy in Action

 Increasing technical differentiation

 Research and development (R&D) investment has been increased to build Morgan’s technical lead and to accelerate new product development.
-The Centres of Excellence concentrate our development efforts in those areas that can deliver the greatest benefit globally to the Group and its customers.

 Improving operational execution